Google Update – Extended Length for Title and Description in Search Results

 Meta descriptions – The character limit for meta descriptions have been extended by 100 characters per line which means around 268-270 characters in total.
 The extended 2 or 3 lines limit will give ample space to writers/SEO experts to showcase searchers what their webpage is all about.

-As per the new update, you can fit in additional 2 to 4 words to the meta title.
+Add in keyword As per the new update, you can fit in an additional 2 to 4 words to the meta title.
 But don’t fill in with too many keywords.
 You would not like to come across as spammy to Google Daddy.
 Get experienced copywriters to write keyword-enriched copy that makes sense and raise your rankings.

 As Jonathan Jones has rightly pointed out in his blog, “…CTR has actually been impacted in a positive way… Compare your CTR now to before the 4th of May and see if you’ve seen any benefits – especially if the result shows a Featured Snippet – as I believe these results will have seen the biggest impact.”